Spring 2026 Art History

 Photography in History

 3 hours.
 Field trips required at a nominal fee.
 Recommended background: Any art history course; any photography studio course.
-Past course.
+UIC GE Past course.

 CRNCourse TypeStart & End TimeMeeting DaysRoomBuilding CodeInstructorMeets BetweenInstructional Method